Discovering Spatial Correlations of Earth Observations for weather forecasting by using Graph Structure Learning: Introduction

 \section{Introduction}

-Accurate weather prediction is essential for preventing disasters, managing resources, and ensuring public safety.
-It has a direct impact on numerous sectors of society \cite{Zhou_2021,Wu2024}.
-Traditional numerical weather prediction (NWP) systems use data assimilation methods \cite{Kwon2018,Bonavita2015,Clayton2012} to combine observational data and physical model states.
-However, these methods are often inefficient.
-The assimilation process typically requires extensive preprocessing and labor-intensive quality control to address inconsistencies, missing values, and varying formats across observation types.
-Additionally, when observational information is projected onto the model’s initial state, much of the original signal from the raw measurements can be distorted or lost, particularly when the model's resolution or physical assumptions do not align with real-world conditions.
+Accurate weather prediction is critical for disaster prevention, resource management, and public safety, with a wide impact in many domains \cite{Zhou_2021,Wu2024}.
+Traditional numerical weather prediction (NWP) systems rely on data assimilation methods \cite{Kwon2018,Bonavita2015,Clayton2012} to combine observational data and physical model states.
+However, these methods are computationally intensive and require extensive pre-processing and quality control to handle inconsistencies, missing values, and heterogeneous formats.
+Additionally, when observational information is projected onto the model’s initial state, much of the raw measurements signal can be distorted or lost, particularly when the model's resolution or physical assumptions deviate from real-world conditions.